import dask

 if columns:

-# Note: The singular/plural inconsistency here is due to the fact that
+# Note: The singular/plural inconsistency here is because

 headers={"Accept": APACHE_ARROW_FILE_MIME_TYPE},